jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 I added my OpenAI API key and my Google Service Account JWT.

 It wasn't immediately obvious how to store the JWT.
+After all, it's a file, not an ID.
 Fortunately, Trigger's website has a straight forward [solution](https://trigger.dev/docs/deploy-environment-variables#using-google-credential-json-files).
 They recommend base64 encoding the JWT, and storing that as your Google credential.
-Here's what that looks like in bash (assuming the JWT is called `google-jwt.json`:
+Here's what that looks like in bash (assuming the JWT is called `google-jwt.json`):

 ```sh
 base64 google-jwt.json -w 0
 ```

+The `-w 0` disables line wrapping.

 You'll want to convert the base64 encoded string back to a Javascript object in your task code: